S2-group/challenge-llms-ethics/README.md

 5. Make a call to the Nebula API:

+   Firstly configure the Nebula client by following the instructions [here](https://github.com/networkinstitutevu/nebula-api-examples).
    ```
    python nebula_client_example.py # Inspect the source code for the details
    ```